Tracey Church, MLIS

 As a member of Apra-Canada, Izabela has been involvement with the organization in roles of director, webmaster and conference planning committee member.
 Izabela has also volunteered her time with a local fundraising organization, London Regional Fundraising Professionals (LRFP).
 Izabela is proud to be a contributor to Apra-Canada’s first book “Prospect Research in Canada: An Essential Guide for Researchers and Fundraisers” (Civil Sector Press, 2016).

 Izabela began her career in prospect research in 2002 after graduating from Western University with a Masters in Library and Information Science.
-She gained her experience in similar positions at CNIB, McMaster University and Conestoga College.
+She gained her experience in similar positions at CNIB, McMaster University, Conestoga College, and Children's Health Foundation.
 Her passion lies in utilizing different resources in reactive and proactive research as well as working with databases to ensure ongoing success in fundraising efforts.